 In addition to adding heated or cooled air to your home, your HVAC system can also add something else—noise.
-While you’ll always have a bit of noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it functions.
-Noise may be due to loose parts, failing belts, and a variety of other factors that are addressed during regular tune-ups.
-Failing parts may even cause extremely disruptive noises, such as clangs, bangs, screeches, and grinding noises.
+While you’ll always have a bit of noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it works.
+Noise may be due to loose parts, failing belts, and a variety of other factors that are addressed during scheduled tune-ups.
+Failing parts may even cause loud, disruptive noises, such as clangs, bangs, screeches, and grinding noises.
 All of these noises will disturb the peace and quiet in your home.
 By maintaining your HVAC system regularly, you’ll elude these noisy situations to ensure that your furnace and air conditioner operate quietly to create a more relaxing home environment throughout the year.

 Better Humidity Control

 One of the most common wintertime complaints is dry air inside the home.
-Many furnaces tend to dry out the air during the heating process, leading to irritation of the skin, eyes, nose, and mouth.
-If your furnace uses a humidifier to sustain a comfortable level of humidity throughout the winter, your system calls for regular cleaning and maintenance as well.
+Many furnaces have a tendancy to dry out the air during the heating process, leading to irritation of the skin, eyes, nose, and mouth.
+If your furnace uses a humidifier to maintain a comfortable level of humidity throughout the winter, your system calls for regular cleaning and maintenance as well.
 If your humidifier becomes clogged, dirty, or damaged, it won’t operate properly and you’ll be left with dry air inside your home.
 Talk to your HVAC service professional during your furnace tune-up about checking and cleaning your humidifier as well.
-In most cases, your humidifier’s water source may need to be turned on, as it might be turned off during the summer when added humidity is unneeded.
+In many cases, your humidifier’s water source may need to be turned on, as it might be turned off during the summer when added humidity is unneeded.
 Making sure your humidifier is maintained right along with your heating system will boost your indoor comfort levels during the heating season.

 You and your family deserve a comfortable, safe, and healthy home.
-Learn how your HVAC system affects indoor comfort by reading through a number of other articles we have on our blog.
-If you need HVAC service or professional advice with regard to heating and cooling in your home, give us a call at or schedule an appointment online.
+Learn how your HVAC system affects indoor comfort by comb through a number of other articles we have on our blog.
+If you need HVAC service or professional advice with regard to heating and cooling in your home, give us a call at 405-432-2197 or schedule an appointment online.